altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "Ah, that's right."<br/>

-The banner hanging beside the empire's flag had a red base with a black lance and a lion.
+The banner hanging beside the empire's flag had a red base with a black lance and a lion.<br/>

-That was the Beilschmidt Margrave's flag.
+That was the Beilschmidt Margrave's flag.<br/>

 It was a command to fly the commander's family crest for the regiment.
-It was the same for Marquis Thénezay where Regis used to serve.
+It was the same for Marquis Thénezay where Regis used to serve.<br/>

 "It seems that they are all red."<br/>